 Germany has one of Europe’s greatest rail networks.
-The trains are fast, frequent, and they’re famous for being punctual.
+The trains are fast, frequent, and famous for being punctual.
 As an added bonus, it’s very easy to book German train tickets online no matter where you’re from.
-So keep reading because in this Germany Train Guide we’ll cover everything you need to know about traveling Germany by train — from navigating the system to buying train tickets for the cheapest price.
+So keep reading because in this Germany Train Guide we’ll cover everything you need to know about traveling through Germany by train—from navigating the system to buying train tickets for the cheapest price.

 Buying German train tickets is fairly painless since Germany’s rail system’s website is logical and it accepts payments from international credit cards without any hassle.
 There are also other ways to save (booking early, special tickets, etc.) that we’ll cover below.

 Travel Tip: Most train tickets in Germany are now electronic so having reliable high-speed data for your phone is super helpful when traveling by train.
 Here are a few articles I’ve written to help you get cheap mobile data in Germany: Guide To Mobile Data Plans and Smartphone Phones in Europe, and How To Buy A SIM Card and Mobile Data Plans in Europe.